EricoZhao/gradio-on-comfyui/README.md

-# A truly web-app basic on gradio and comfyui.
+# Build your web-app basic on gradio and comfyui.